frederiksemmel/linicrypt_typst/main.typ

   Here $sans("Query")_Ora$ is the space of queries that can be made to the oracle $Ora$.
   It consists of the values $c vv$ for all valid combinations of $Ora$-constraints $c$ and state vectors $vv$.
   We can make some assumptions on $Q$ by modifying $Att$ slightly:
   1. $Q$ is injective.
-This is achieved my adding memoization of the queries to $Att$.
+This is achieved my adding memorization of the queries to $Att$.
   2. All the queries $c vv$ are actually in $im(Q)$ for all $c in CC$.
     We simply force $Att$ to actually make the queries $c vv$ before it outputs $vv$.